 Oracle Traffic Director supports the prioritized requests to the back end server, for critical application requests.
 With this feature, requests with higher priority are de-queued before the ones with lower priority.

-Oracle Traffic Director supports sending notifications to one or more user configured HTTP endpoints for the following two events:
+Oracle Traffic Director supports sending notifications to one or more HTTP endpoints for the following two events: